KPRoche/kubestellar/docs/content/direct/get-started.md

 ## Step by Step Setup

-This is one way to produce a very simple system, suitable for study but not production usage.
+This walks you through the steps to produce a the same simple system, suitable for study but not production usage.
 For general setup information, see [the full story](user-guide-intro.md#the-full-story).

 ### Install software prerequisites